 However, if you are a price action type of trader that only uses naked charts you can safely check out our ultimate chart pattern step-by-step guide.

 A multi-indicator strategy should avoid being redundant and should use the best combination of trading indicators in a meaningful way.
 We also have training on Average True Range Indicator.

-A multi indicator strategy has the danger to become redundant because many times traders use indicators that show the same type of information.
-To avoid being trapped by this trading fallacy you need to understand that indicators can be classified into three groups, as follows:
+A multi-indicator strategy has the danger to become redundant because many times traders use indicators that show the same type of information.
+To avoid being trapped by this trading fallacy you need to understand that technical indicators can be classified into three groups, as follows: